Research Fellow in Hellenistic Culture & Society

 Teaching and supervision

 2015: The Ceramics Industry of Roman Sikyon (Åströms Editions Press).

 - Submitted and Accepted for Publication: Trainor, C. and P. Stone.
 ‘Tales of Two Cities: Urban Surveys of the Hellenistic and Roman Cities of Sikyon and Knossos.’
 In Nazou, M, W. Van de Put and, A. Meens (eds.), proceedings from the conference Fields, Sherds and Scholars: Recording and Interpreting Survey Ceramics, Danish Institute at Athens.
 February 24-25th 2017.

 - In Press: Trainor, C. and E. Kiriatzi.
 “The Ceramic Fabric Analysis of the Sikyon Survey Project.”
 In Lolos, Y. (ed.)
 Sikyon I: The Urban Survey: 227-244.
 Meletemata, Athens.

-- In press: Trainor, C., E. Tzavella, D. Grigoropoulos and M. Maher.
+- 2019: Trainor, C., E. Tzavella, D. Grigoropoulos and M. Maher.
 ‘Early Roman Sikyon: Aspects of Urban Organization, Settlement and Economy.’
 Grigoropoulos et al. (eds).
 What’s New in Roman Greece?
 Athens.